 It’s at least a 0.7-mile hike from the main parking area to reach some of the smaller slopes.
 It can be pretty tiring climbing the dunes and even more with a board or sled.
 We’re in pretty good shape and were exhausted after climbing up and attempting to sled down once.

 Here’s another tip: wear goggles and a gaiter or bandana to cover your nose and mouth.
 You will get sand everywhere.
 And I mean everywhere.
 It is a pretty awesome experience, though!

 3. Swim in the Creek

 After the snow melts on the mountains, Medano Creek is formed at the Great Sand Dunes.
 This usually happens sometime in late May, and the creek sticks around for a few weeks.

-It’s at this time of year that you can experience the “surge flow” of waves across the sand.
+At this time of year, you can experience the “surge flow” of waves across the sand.
 The water is very shallow and perfect for children to float along using inflatable toys.

 As such, it’s a very popular time for families to visit.
 The park and campgrounds can be very crowded this time of year, so plan accordingly and book in advance.

-Thanks to its dry air, high elevation, and low levels of light pollution, Great Sand Dunes National Park is a premier stargazing destination.
+Great Sand Dunes National Park is a premier stargazing destination thanks to its dry air, high elevation, and low levels of light pollution.
 It’s best to visit the park on a moonless night or one with a very late moonrise.
 Full moons are also a popular time for a nighttime stroll on the dunes.